mccright/rrl_staging/AudioBooks/README.md

 eBook:
 By [A.G.
 Riddle](https://www.agriddle.com/about-expanded)  ( – )

 Reading Notes: Oversimplification of leading large, diverse organizations; *magic* science and technology, tremendous exaggerations, physics-be-damned, nearly one-dimensional characters, and unwavering optimism about the people of the world working together toward common goals...
 But action throughout.
-If you like science fiction aaction 'B' movies, maybe this story will be for you.
+If you like science fiction action 'B' movies, maybe this story will be for you.
 I am confident that it is not for everyone.

 Expanded Author's Note for Winter World: https://www.agriddle.com/winter-extras